openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 Each removed filter contributes to FLOPs reduction in two convolutional layers as it affects the number of filters in one and the number of input channels of the next layer.
-Thus it is expected that this number may differ significantly from the filter pruning rate.
+Thus it is expected that this number may differ significantly from the filter pruning level.

 `MParams` - the number of parameters in the model in millions.
 Typically convolutional layer weights have shape
 ![shape](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D%20%5Cinline%20(kernel%5C;size,&space;kernel%5C;size,&space;input%5C;channels,&space;filters%5C;&space;num)).
 Thus each removed filter affects the number of parameters in two convolutional layers as it affects the number of filters in one and the number of input channels of the next layer.
-It is expected that this number may differ significantly from the filter pruning rate.
+It is expected that this number may differ significantly from the filter pruning level.

 #### Schedulers